 - Your blood or breath alcohol content is above .08 percent.

-The term“impairment” is subjective and will be based on the law enforcement officer’s assessment of you at the time of the traffic stop.
+The term “impairment” is subjective and will be based on the law enforcement officer’s assessment of you at the time of the traffic stop, including whether you are in actual physical control of the vehicle.
 Generally speaking, you can be arrested and charged with a DUI in Florida if:

 - Your speech is slurred.